Windham House (dt)

 We were escorted to a larger-than-usual round table in the corner, our favorite choice, and entered a reasonably busy evening which would quiet by departure time.
 Within five minutes of seating, two baskets of soft French style bread with individually wrapped butter slices kept the munchers at bay while the water glasses were filled (and were filled often).
 Beige linens, a pink carnation centerpiece, solid yet attractive silverware, and comfortable chairs finished the preliminaries.

-salted peanuts.
-A white zinfandel, a 2005 Sterling Merlot, and soda filled the
+peanuts.
+A white zinfandel, a 2005 Sterling Merlot, and soda